-The Park Enrichment Grant committee made the following awards to Park Scholars who submitted proposals by the February 1 deadline:
+The Park Enrichment Grant Committee made the following awards to Park Scholars who submitted proposals by the Feb.
+1 deadline:

 *Grace Baucom ‘22

 Beekeeping Certification Course & Supplies